 Yorkshire Terriers require quite a bit of grooming in order to maintain their trademark long, glossy coat.
 Owners should brush the coat with a metal comb and then use a slicker brush to remove any tangles or mats.
 Regular baths are also necessary to keep the coat clean and healthy.
 In addition to grooming, owners should also trim the hair on their Yorkies’ feet, face, and ears.
 This can typically be done at home with scissors or clippers, but it is best to seek professional grooming for more complicated tasks.

-See also What is Yakutian Laika Animal
+See also What is Yellow-Eyed Penguin Animal

 Care Requirements